Skip to main content

 FAQ

-Lorem Ipsum tools give you raw text with no markup.
-This generator outputs structured HTML — section, h2, p, and ul/li elements — so you can paste it straight into a browser and immediately see how your typography and layout hold up.
-The English-language phrases also make prototypes feel more finished during stakeholder reviews.
+Lorem ipsum tools give you raw text with no markup.
+This generator outputs structured HTML — section, h2, p, and ul/li elements — so you can paste it straight into a template and immediately see how your typography, spacing, and list styles hold up against a real content hierarchy.

-is the generated HTML valid and safe to use in production templates
+is the generated HTML safe to drop into production templates